What Is an Irrevocable Trust?

-An irrevocable trust is one that, by definition and design, can't be amended, modified, changed or revoked.
-In other words, the written terms of the trust agreement are set in stone after the trust has been created.
-They can't be tweaked for any reason in the future, except under some isolated and rare circumstances.
+An irrevocable trust is one that generally cannot be amended, modified, or revoked.
+The written terms of the trust agreement—the trust's formation documents—are more or less set in stone after the trust has been created.
+They can't be tweaked except under some very isolated and rare circumstances.

-So why do it then?
-Why create a trust that's so ironclad?
+So why create a trust that's so ironclad?
 These trusts offer a few distinct advantages over their revocable counterparts.

 An Irrevocable Trust and Creditors